AI For Emergency Vet Calls

 Owners call because they are scared now

-Breathing trouble, toxin exposure, vomiting, seizure, collapse, trauma, pain, or abnormal behavior can make an owner panic before the clinic knows what is happening.
+Breathing trouble, toxin exposure, vomiting, seizure, collapse, trauma, pain, or abnormal behavior can make an owner panic while the clinic still has no usable context.

-A worried owner who reaches voicemail often keeps searching for an emergency hospital, poison hotline, or nearby clinic that sounds ready to help.
+A worried owner who reaches voicemail can keep searching for an emergency hospital, poison hotline, or nearby clinic that sounds ready to help right now.

 Veterinary guardrails cannot be improvised